theothermelissa/sound-off/README.md

 ### Goals:

-- a button switch that, when pressed, makes a noise and triggers an alert
+X- a button switch that, when pressed, makes a noise and triggers an alert
   - display a large black button in the bottom middle of the screen
-  - when the button is pressed:
+  - when the button is pressed, a sound plays
-    - a sound plays while the button is pressed
+  - when the button is released, the sound ceases
-    - the app alerts with "good job!"

 - a goal regarding button pressing
   - display a 'say this' field above the button